-Current BQM-34As, with an upgraded General Electric J85-100 engine that provides a thrust-to-weight ratio of 1:1, enables this version to offer higher climb rates and 6 G maneuvering capability.
-A new microprocessor flight-control system provides a prelaunch and in-flight self-test capability.
-Used for weapon system
+Current BQM-34As, with an upgraded General Electric J85-100 engine that provides a thrust-to-weight ratio of 1:1, offers higher climb rates and six-G maneuvering capability.
+A new microprocessor flight-control system provides a prelaunch and in-flight self-test capabil-ity.
+BQM-34s are used for research, development, test, and evaluation and the Weapon System Evaluation Program